zk-ruby/zk/README.markdown

 ## What does ZK do that the zookeeper gem doesn't?

 The [zookeeper gem][] provides a low-level, cross platform library for interfacing with ZooKeeper.
 While it is full featured, it only handles the basic operations that the driver provides.
 ZK implements the majority of the [recipes][] in the ZooKeeper documentation, plus a number of other conveniences for a production environment.
+ZK aims to be to Zookeeper, as Sequel or ActiveRecord is to the MySQL or Postgres drivers (not that ZK is attempting to provide an object persistence system, but rather a higher level API that users can develop applications with).

 ZK provides: